Alstin112-zz/stream-structure/README.md

 >setTypeCondicional(type: string, condition: string, structure: string[]): this;
 >```

-This Method has a complex behavior, considering `data` of the type  `type`, if the `data.type` is equal to the `condition`, the `data.data` structure will be equal to `strucuture`, if sended data don't have any `condition`, will return a error.
+This Method has a complex behavior, considering `data` of the type  `type`, if the `data.type` is equal to the `condition`, the `data.data` structure will be equal to `strucuture`, if the sent data don't have any `condition`, will return a error.

 ```js
 const ShapesModel = new SS("shapes: shapes[1]")